rigelblu/lumiere/languages/value-lifetimes.md

 ### Value Lifetimes

+##### Mojo

+**What it does:**
+- A lifetime checker analyzes dataflow through your program.
+It identifies when variables are valid and inserts destructor calls when a variable's lifetime ends.

+**How to use:**
+- Most of the time, origins are handled automatically by the compiler.
+However, in some cases you'll need to interact with origins directly:
+  - When working with references—specifically ref arguments and ref return values.
+  - When working with types like Pointer or Span which are parameterized on the origin of the data they refer to

 #### Define behaviour when instance of struct is created, moved, copied, and destroyed

 ##### Python (version >=0.x.x)